Your Facebook and Twitter accounts are humming along. Feedback has been positive. Your customers like what you’re doing.

 Then it happens.
 A customer posts a complaint.
 It’s concise and polite.
 Frankly, you’re not sure whether he has a point or not.
 All you know is that he’s upset.

 What do you do?
 Ignore the post?
 Look into the matter but don’t report your findings?
 Wait a week and, if he continues to post, apologize?
-Get back to him immediately, even though you’re not sure his claims are true?
+Get back to him immediately, even though you’re not sure his claims are valid?

 If you don’t know, then your business does not have a strategy for handling social media criticism.
 Sadly, you’re not alone.